-- (1) When seventy-five (75) percent of the total cost of improvements has been completed and when the public health, safety or the environment will not be endangered, the County may waive the requirement that the applicant complete all required improvements prior to the signing of the subdivision plat, and that, as an alternative, the applicant post an adequate security at the time of application for final subdivision approval.
-The amount of the security shall not be less than an amount determined by a licensed architect, registered engineer, surveyor, or licensed contractor acceptable to the county as sufficient to secure to the county the satisfactory construction, installation, and dedication of the incomplete portion of required improvements including labor and material payments.
-The security shall also assure all lot improvements on the individual lots of the subdivision as required in these regulations. - (2) Such adequate security shall comply with all statutory requirements and shall be satisfactory to the County Attorney as to form, sufficiency (i.e., inflation or rising construction costs shall be taken into account of security amount), and manner of execution as set forth in these regulations.
+- When seventy-five (75) percent of the improvements based on the total (1) estimated cost of the improvements to be installed have has been completed and all weather access for emergency vehicles ishas been provided, upon request the County mayshall enter into a contract with waive the requirement that the applicant under which the applicant agrees to -complete all required improvements.
+Once prior to the contract has been executed by the County and signing of the subdivision plat, and that, as an alternative, the applicant and the -post an adequate security required herein is provided, the final plat may be signed and recorded if all requirements of this Ordinance, except the completion of the improvements, have been met.
+To secure the obligation under the contract, the applicant shall provide any one or a combination of the guarantees set forth below to cover the costs of the uncompleted improvements. \ at the time of application for final subdivision approval.
+The amount of the security shall not be less than 150% of an amount determined by a licensed architect, registered engineer, surveyor, or licensed contractor acceptable to the county County as sufficient to secure to the county County the satisfactory construction, installation, and dedication of the incomplete portion of required improvements including labor and material payments.
+The security shall also assure all lot improvements on the individual lots of the subdivision as required in these regulations. - (2) Such adequate security shall comply with all statutory requirements and shall be satisfactory to the County Attorney as to form and manner of execution as set forth in these regulations, and the Planning Director as to, sufficiency (i.e., inflation or rising construction costs shall be taken into account of security amount)., and manner of execution as set forth in these regulations.
 A copy of the power of attorney for any countersigning agent shall be attached.
-The period in which required improvements must be completed shall be specified by the County in approving the final subdivision plat and shall be incorporated in the security.
-The county attorney may at any time during the period of such security accept a substitution of principal or sureties on the security.
+The period in which required improvements must be completed shall be specified by the County in approvingprior to the recordation of the final subdivision plat and shall be incorporated in the security accept a substitution of principal or sureties on the security.
+The security shall take one of the following forms: